 economic contribution by the sector in 2016

-Durham Tees Valley Training Services (DTVTS) is a bespoke training centre offering a wide range of plant and managemment training services to the construction sector.
-Adjacent to Durham Tees Valley Airport, the centre is uniquely placed to support the off-shore indfustry as well as offer high quality plant operator training to the construction industry.
+Durham Tees Valley Training Services (DTVTS) is a bespoke training centre offering a wide range of plant and management training services to the construction sector.
+Adjacent to Durham Tees Valley Airport, the centre is uniquely placed to support the off-shore industry as well as offer high quality plant operator training to the construction industry.

 Knowledge, Expertise & Networks

 The Construction Industry Training Board (CITB - North East) role is to work with industry to encourage training which helps build a safe, professional and fully qualified workforce.
 Through support and funding provided to businesses the CITB helps improve skills, increase business competitiveness and respond to challenges, such as the low carbon agenda, reducing costs on site and recruiting the best talent for the sector.

 The Engineering Construction Industry Training Board (ECITB) is the statutory organisation, national training provider and awarding body with responsibility for the training and development of the UK's engineering construction workforce.
 Acting on behalf of the industry, the ECITB works closely with Government and employers to attract, develop and qualify engineering construction personnel in hundreds of skills and disciplines.

 Combat to Construction